Donaim/proviral-pres1/slides.md

 # What is Proviral Pipeline?

-- It is software for analysis of proviral DNA
 - It is a collection of programs that output images and CSV files
 - It is a software pipeline <!-- What this means is that it's a series of steps basically. -->
 - It is, in large part, HIVSeqInR,